sagecodes/learn-to-code-html-css/readme.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist at Galvanize Seattle.
+I'm a Technology Evangelist here at Galvanize!
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
-I love technology!
-I'm currently learning more about how to build AI and VR projects (I can't wait to do a workshop round these topics)!
+I love making things with technology!

-*caveat* I'm not an Galvanize instructor, they're much better at teaching than I am! :D
+**Note:** I'm not a Galvanize Instructor, they're way better at teaching!

-If you have an event you would like to see or put on let me know!
-I'm always looking for ideas.
-Talk to me after the workshop or find me online at one of these:
+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)